DasLab/Server_Primerize/README.md

 ## License

-Copyright &copy; 2014-2016: Das Lab, Department of Biochemistry, Stanford University.
-All Rights Reserved.
+**Copyright &copy; 2014-2016: Das Lab, Stanford University.
+All Rights Reserved.**

-**Primerize Server** source code is proprietary and confidential.
+**Primerize Server** _Source Code_ is proprietary and confidential.
 Unauthorized copying of this repository, via any medium, is strictly prohibited.

-Copyright &copy; of **Primerize** source code is described in [LICENSE.md](https://github.com/DasLab/Primerize/blob/master/LICENSE.md).
+Copyright &copy; of **Primerize** _Source Code_ is described in [LICENSE.md](https://github.com/DasLab/Primerize/blob/master/LICENSE.md).

 ## Reference